fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 Input File
 ==========

-A input file should be a spreadsheet file in CSV or *.xlsx format.
-Below shows an example.
+An input file can be in either CSV or *.xlsx format.
+Below shows how an input file looks like.

 .. math::